a-mckeown/simple-hw-web/README.md

 # Simple Web Application Deployment with Docker and GitHub Actions

 ## Overview
-This project demonstrates how to deploy a simple web application using Docker and GitHub Actions.
+This project demonstrates how to deploy a simple web "Hello World" application using Docker and GitHub Actions.

 ## Prerequisites
 - Docker